 Sunset Montessori School believes that children are individuals with differing needs, interests, and abilities.
 We are committed to providing a safe and nurturing environment that allows a child to advance at their own natural rate of development.
 We emphasize self-respect and respect for others.

-Master of Science in Education (FIU); American Montessori Society (A.M.S.) certified; DCF required 40 in-service hours; First Aid & CPR certified; over 20 years of early childhood experience; married with three children
+Master of Science in Education (FIU); American Montessori Society (A.M.S.) certified; DCF required 40 in-service hours; First Aid & CPR certified; over 25 years of early childhood experience; married with three adult children and three adorable black cats.

-Sandra Fermin-Lacayo (Owner, Asst. to Headmistress & PreK4-year teacher)
+Sandra Fermin-Lacayo (Owner, Asst. to Director, PreK3&Prek4 Lead Teacher)

-Master of Science in Education (FIU); American Montessori Society (A.M.S.) certified; DCF required 40 in-service hours; First Aid & CPR certified; over 20 years of early childhood experience; married with two children and a cute pooch named Yogie
+Master of Science in Education (FIU); American Montessori Society (A.M.S.) certified; DCF required 40 in-service hours; First Aid & CPR certified; over 25 years of early childhood experience; married with two adult children and a cute pooch named Yogi.